 A great example of a big drag boat race event is the SDBA Race in Lake Lucas, Wheatland, Missouri.

-Drag boat racer wages
+Drag boat racer wages are higher than you may imagine

 How much does a drag boat racer earn?